 Your final list of 3 ideas should include at least one idea

-that is somehow inspired by a presenter at the idea
+that is somehow inspired by the idea

 A suggested process for selecting you top 3 ideas is below.